China sentences GSK-linked investigators to prison

 Peter Humphrey and his American wife, Yu Yingzeng, who ran risk consultancy ChinaWhys, were tried in a Shanghai court.
 They said they were unaware such acts were criminal.

 In a late evening verdict, the court said it found Humphrey and Yu guilty and handed Yu a slightly more lenient sentence of two years in jail.
-Humphrey was fined 200,000 yuan ($32,500), while Yu was fined 150,000 yuan.
+Humphrey was fined 200,000 yuan (19,375.26 pound), while Yu was fined 150,000 yuan.

 According to a statement read out by a court official at a press conference, Humphrey will be deported.
 The court gave no further details about that aspect of the judgment.